Mayuri-Chan/pyrofork/docs/source/topics/advanced-usage.rst

 functions to be invoked from the raw Telegram API have a different way of usage.

 First of all, both :doc:`raw functions <../telegram/functions/index>` and :doc:`raw types <../telegram/types/index>`
-live in their respective packages (and sub-packages): ``pyrogram.raw.functions``, ``pyrogram.raw.types``.
+live in their respective packages (and sub-packages): ``pyrofork.raw.functions``, ``pyrofork.raw.types``.
 They all exist as Python classes, meaning you need to create an instance of each every time you need them and fill them in with the correct values using named arguments.

-Next, to actually invoke the raw function you have to use the :meth:`~pyrogram.Client.invoke` method provided by the Client class and pass the function object you created.
+Next, to actually invoke the raw function you have to use the :meth:`~pyrofork.Client.invoke` method provided by the Client class and pass the function object you created.

 Here's some examples: